GameAnalytics/GA-SDK-ROBLOX/README.md

 * fixed bug where PlayerData would reference BasePlayerData tables instead of making copies
 * added datastore queue

-**2.2.3**
-* fixed bug where PlayerData would reference BasePlayerData tables instead of making copies
-* added datastore queue

 **2.2.2**
 * fix to wally support